Armored Heart: Tamed Soul

 “It’s so pretty, isn’t it, Celia?”
 Lauren’s voice was a whisper in her ear, and it sent warm, languid shivers down her spine.
 She nodded.
 She didn’t need words.
 Words wouldn’t describe the shifting patterns, not in any way that mattered.
 “How are you feeling?”
 So much care in her voice.

 “Relaxed.
 Happy.”
 Celia found the words came easily to answer the question.
 Lauren had told her that it was easier to go under a way you already had.
-And this was the third time...
-“Comfortable,” she added.
-It was a detached kind of comfort, but not an unpleasant one, her thoughts and worries distant and unimportant beneath a purple sea.
+And this was the third time… “Comfortable,” she added.
+It was a detached kind of comfort, but not an unpleasant one, her thoughts and worries distant and unimportant beneath a Lavender sea.

 Lauren shifted around to hold Celia from behind.
 “Do you remember what we talked about?
 How control gets used here?”

 Celia’s mind drifted over the memory.
 “Relaxation,” she breathed.
 “Fun, games, sex, though it doesn’t have to be sex.”
 A slow flush crept up her body.
 She hoped it was sex.
-Control and pleasure seemed so intimately connected now, so obviously yellow in hue.
+Control and pleasure seemed so intimately connected now, so obviously Yellow in hue.
 She didn’t have to be a slave to be controlled, to feel good, to let another guide.
 A smile bloomed on her lips.

 “Which did you want to feel with me, Celia?”
 Fantasies spun, and she thought about it.
-Sex had been her immediate desire, but on reflection, that was an indigo of the moment.
+Sex had been her immediate desire, but on reflection, that was an Indigo of the moment.
 She could bed the priestess simply by asking, she was certain.
 No, she wanted something more important.
 She wanted to know the answer.

 “Controlled,” she said firmly.